Hispanic Heritage Month: A Fiesta of Tradition, Music, and Food

 1989Official declaration by President George H.W.
 BushFormalized the 30-day observation

 Throughout the month, there are tons of activities that highlight the rich traditions and customs of Latino culture.
-From lively parades and traditional dances to educational seminars, the reflect the and vibrancy of Hispanic heritage.
+From lively parades and traditional dances to educational seminars, the celebrations reflect the diversity and vibrancy of Hispanic heritage.
 Check out our section on community celebrations to learn more about events near you.

 Hispanic Heritage Month is more than just a celebration; it’s a time to honor and recognize the invaluable contributions of the Hispanic community to the fabric of American society.
 Whether you’re attending a film festival or exploring Hispanic culture and traditions, this is a period to embrace and celebrate the dual cultural identity that enriches our nation.